benaryOS/kernel/README.md

 # License

-benaryOS is using the GPL (http://www.gnu.org/licenses/).
+The rewrite is licensed using the MIT license.
 See LICENSE file or file headers.

+benaryOS <=v0.1 is using the GPL (http://www.gnu.org/licenses/).